leopck/Lingua/README.md

 ## Lingua

 A language based machine learning system.
 Teaching a machine languages.
+A framework for control, question & response, response assertion, translation, audio to text.

 # Features